 Each unit of this knowledge-only qualification is assessed via an externally set, internally marked, and verified and quality assured by IQ, assessment workbook.

-Identification is re-confirmed within this stage of assessment and upon completion, the oral responses are transcribed by the assessor within the completed workbook.
+Student identification is re-confirmed within this stage of assessment and the completion of these interview requirements are additionally documented within the workbook.

 Qualification success (pass/fail) is driven entirely by the above described assessment strategy.